A renter's guide to saving energy and water

 Energy efficiency (sometimes called efficient energy use) is all about using less energy to provide the same level of performance, comfort and convenience.
 Try these practical steps to reduce household energy use and bills.

 - Controlling your climate.
-Around 40 per cent of home energy use goes to heating and cooling.
-In winter, consider setting your heating thermostats to 18–20 degrees Celsius.
-In summer, try setting your cooling thermostats to 25–27 degrees Celsius.
-Setting the thermostat to even one degree higher (or lower) can reduce the energy used to heat and cool your home by 5 to 10 per cent.
+Around 40% of home energy use goes to heating and cooling.
+In winter, consider setting your heating thermostats to 18–20°C. In summer, try setting your cooling thermostats to 25–27°C. Setting the thermostat to even 1°C higher (or lower) can reduce the energy used to heat and cool your home by 5 to 10%.
 When you’ve got the air conditioner or heater on, close off the rooms you’re not using by shutting internal doors.

 - Improve window efficiency.
 Prevent heat loss by snugly fitting curtains and blinds to trap a layer of still air next to the window.
 You can also open curtains in winter to let the sun in during the day and close them before it gets dark.
 Similarly, it’s a good idea to close curtains during the hottest part of the day in summer.